Welcome Jetsetter!

 If you would like to make any changes to those settings now, you can do so by tapping the button below.

-Here’s a quick 5-minute guide to everything you need to know about our alerts.
-There’s no way to return to this welcome page later, so bookmark it now on your phone or computer.
+Here’s a quick 5-minute tutorial to everything you need to know about our alerts.
+There’s no way to return to this welcome page later, so if you don't have time now, bookmark it for later.

 Tap the button below to open the tutorial, then save it to your browser bookmarks—this way it’s always just a click away.